 The canals of Amsterdam are some of the most romantic and beautiful in the world.

 While Venice is known as the city with the most beautiful canals, we should also definitely not forget Amsterdam.
-This is also why Amsterdam has been nicknamed Venice of the north.
+This is also why Amsterdam has been nicknamed Venice of the North.

-You can walk for miles along the beautiful canals or sit on the dock with a bottle of wine to watch the boats go by.
+You can walk for miles along the beautiful and famous canals or sit on the dock with a bottle of wine to watch the boats go by.
 Of course, you can also take a boat tour and enjoy the city’s beauty from the water.

 You can enjoy Amsterdam in many different ways: